 DACCO Behavioral Health has partnered with education technology company EVERFI to provide RxSmart, an innovative digital course that arms high school students with the knowledge and tools to make healthy, informed decisions when it comes to prescription medications.
-Through interactive scenarios and self-guided activities, students learn the facts about pharmaceutical medications, how to use and dispose of them, and how to step in when faced with a situation involving misuse.
+Through interactive scenarios and self-guided activities, students learn the facts about drugs, how to properly use and dispose of them, and how to step in when faced with a situation involving misuse.
 RxSmart is implemented through the school’s Physical Education program as a supplement to the HOPE curriculum.
 To learn more about implementing this program in your school, please contact us.

 Watch Your BAC:

 Offered on local college campuses this program focuses on addressing high risk binge drinking and its negative consequences by providing educational as well as information and referral services for students, parents and community members.
 Using innovative strategies, including the websites and print media, the partners involved in this program provide students, their parents and the larger community access to information stressing the importance of understanding the effects of alcohol consumption by providing information on how to monitor blood alcohol concentration.

 Be the Wall:

 A social marketing campaign designed specifically for parents to support and educate them regarding ways to talk and interact with their teenagers regarding alcohol use.
 Since a teenagers brain is still developing into their mid 20′s they often tend to act and be more rebellious.
 Even though they act as though they aren’t listening, they are listening to everything that you as an adult says.
 As a parent, guardian, grandparent, relative you have to “Be the Wall” between kids and alcohol.
 Be firm, be clear, be consistent, be the wall! http://www.bethewall.org/

 To inquire about our Prevention programs please email: firstname.lastname@example.org